vuongducphuong/documentation/content/applications/inventory_and_mrp/manufacturing/management/work_center_time_off.rst

    :align: center
    :alt: The selected work center updates automatically after clicking the Plan button.

-Once the time-off period for the unavailable work center ends, Odoo recognizes that the work center is available again.
+Once the time-off period for the unavailable work center ends, Leansoft recognizes that the work center is available again.
 At this point, clicking the :guilabel:`Plan` button does not route work orders to an alternative work center unless the first one is at capacity.